Biography

 1990 – now

-• ART IN MOTION, Bos van Ypeij, Tytsjerk, Leeuwarden, Netherlands; Varder III, wood, 700cm x 120cm selected international artists, (catalogue, text: Dr. Cathrin Nielsen & Ulrich Lang)
+• ART IN MOTION, Bos van Ypey, Tytsjerk, Leeuwarden, Netherlands; Varder III, wood, 700cm x 120cm selected international artists, (catalogue, text: Dr. Cathrin Nielsen & Ulrich Lang)

 • VOLUME & FORM, Singapore; Pumice from the Mountains, In Celebration of Victoria Stone, (catalogue) NEW ARTS CENTRE, Roche Court, East Winterslow, Salisbury, Wiltshire, England, UK